waku-org/specs/standards/application/reliable-channel-api.md

    - `message-possibly-acknowledged`: (Probabilistic) MAY be emitted as bloom filter hits are detected

 **For received messages**:
 - `message-received`: Emitted **only once** after all chunks are received and reassembled.
-Note: we may want to provide progressive reception information.
-- The payload is the complete-reassembled message
+- The payload is the complete reassembled message
 - No chunk information is provided (reassembly is transparent to the receiver)

 For ephemeral messages sent via `sendEphemeral()`: